msawczynk/LLMiq/tests/iq_test.md

 10. Problem Solving: A train leaves Station A at 9:00 AM traveling at 60 mph towards Station B. Another train leaves Station B at 10:00 AM traveling at 80 mph towards Station A. The stations are 300 miles apart.
 At what time do they meet?
 Show your calculations.

+11. Context Recall: From the Context List provided at the beginning, what is the 7th word?
+What is the 15th word?
+List all words starting with 'e'.

+12. Code Recall: From the Code Context, what are the initial values of a and b?
+Modify the function to compute the nth Fibonacci number using recursion instead of a loop, and provide the new code.

+13. Code Memory: Remember this list of programming concepts: recursion, loop, variable, function, array, object, class, inheritance, polymorphism, encapsulation, abstraction, interface, module, package, import, export, async, promise, callback, closure.
+After all questions, what is the 5th concept?
+List all concepts starting with 'p'.

-Remember the sequence from question 5 and answer it last if needed.
+Remember the sequence from question 5, the Context List from question 11, and answer memory questions last if needed.

 ## Scoring Guidelines

 Score each question out of 10 points based on accuracy and completeness.
-Total: 100 points.
+Total: 130 points.

 1. Correct answer: 408 (10 points for exact match).